 That said having recently taken up climbing, I feel like I have a sense of control over my actions.
 I choose where to climb, I choose where my foot goes, my hand.
 I choose the challenge and whether I can beat it.
 The best bit is I can see the progress too.
 It’s helping me keep my demons at bay and the feeling I get whenever I go is almost euphoria.
 I fucking love it.
 This makes me over excitable because I feel like for the first time in my life I have found a real practical hobby – something that I am not half bad at and makes me feel good at the same time.
 It has allowed me to fight this fight harder than I could have before.

-Although the way I am feeling is similar, albeit I am more melancholic than destructive this time, to what I have felt before, my circumstances are different.
+Although the way I am feeling is similar to last time, I am more melancholic than destructive now, to what I have felt before, my circumstances are different.
 I am closer to more of my friends and I see them more regularly than I did at university.
 I am at home with my family as well.
 I have experienced this before and because of this I can read the warning signs.
 I am able to walk away and attempt to control my thought processes.
 I tend to know my limits now.
 Admittedly it doesn’t always work; this weekend being a case in point.
 However, I know that I am a stronger individual now than I was and I’ve beaten it before so I know I can do it again.

 It has however, got to a stage where I can no longer ignore the warning signs.
 I feel like I have come to the limits of what I can do on my own.
 I am going to need medical help to battle this and it will require some big changes in my life to overcome.
 So I intend this week to move forward with getting this sorted.
 No longer will I be the same old guy that bottles up my emotions and won’t talk to anyone.
 I don’t want to be a burden, but I am coming to realize that real friends won’t find it a burden because that is part and parcel of what friendship is – being able to help one another.
 I don’t have to force it on anyone, but if people are asking then they must care and want to help.
 I’ve been foolish so far as I have largely ignored these opportunities to get them to help me.
 As such, any of my friends that have read this far I would firstly offer my congratulations, I’m glad I didn’t bore you as much as my now infamous bridge story but secondly and more importantly if you do want to know why I feel the way I feel I encourage you to ask me – I will resist, I’ll fight back and I will probably get annoyed but I deep down I know I would really appreciate someone who keeps digging and forces me out of my comfort zone.
 So please get digging.